valentecaio/k-means/README.txt

 	Press 2 if you want to test the k-means algorythm with the predefined iris data.

 Results:
-	The results will be written in the format CSN in the files "centers.txt" and "results.txt"
+	The results will be written in the format CSV in the files "centers.txt" and "results.txt"

 ##If datas appears in one column in your (csv) file:
 -->you should change your area settings and put the lists divider to ";" instead of ","